JoeyStanley/real/data/index.md

 ## [Sample Recordings](/data/sample_recordings.zip)

 This is a collection of recordings from two projects I've done.
 The ones labeled Carol, Daniel, Kathleen, Doug, and Margaret are roughly one-minute clips from interviews I did in Washington and contain first-hand accounts of Mount St. Helens.
 Stephanie, Jordan, Erica, Julia, Sabrina, Rodney, and Corey are one-sentence recordings collected via Amazon Mechanical Turk from Western American English speakers.
+Each recording comes with a sentence, word, and phoneme-level transcription.
 These speakers have given consent for me to distribute brief recordings for educational purposes.
 All names are pseudonyms.

 ## [Snoozing](/data/snoozing.xlsx)